SCADA-LTS/Scada-LTS/web-components/src/components/synoptic-panel/README.md

 - attaching datapoints to all SLTS_components
 - edition for admin users and read only function for non-admin users

+Watch example usage [video on YouTube](https://www.youtube.com/watch?v=vZbv39PADU0).
+See how to add a new panel, how to manage components data and how it works in this scenario.

 ## Getting started:
 There are prepared 3 default components: _fan_, _valve_ and _waterlevel_ components.
 Each of this components